atinux/nuxt-auth-utils/README.md

 ### Extend Session

-We leverage hooks to let you extend the session data with your own data or to log when the user clear its session.
+We leverage hooks to let you extend the session data with your own data or log when the user clears the session.

 ```ts
 // server/plugins/session.ts